waniamaqsood/authenticationPractice/README.md

 A valid token returns the authenticated user's information.

-An absent, malformed, invalid, or expired token returns one of the following responses:
+An absent, malformed, invalid, or expired token returns a `401 Unauthorized` response.

+Example responses:

 ```json
 {